How to Order

 While raising three daughters, Pam worked only part-time, took adult education classes, and followed what was happening in the local public school system.
 Professional interests moved to the arts, early childhood education, and prenatal classes.
 Working as an Early Childhood Assistant for a reading specialist and later in grades 1-3, Pam became more aware of the pressure on teachers to push children to learn subjects faster and earlier than perhaps their development warranted.
 It seemed children were being rushed through their childhood.
 After participating in a faculty/parent group exploring the district’s curriculum and testing, she and her husband began to explore education alternatives.

-Discovering Waldorf Education (or Steiner Education as it is called in Europe and elsewhere), they enrolled their youngest daughter in grade 2 of a Waldorf school in 1986.
+Discovering Waldorf Education (or Steiner Education as it is called in Europe and elsewhere), they enrolled their youngest daughter in Grade 2 of the Marin Waldorf School in 1986.

 How often is it said that an enterprise begins by filling some need?
 As a trustee of her daughter’s school and President of its parent association, she found herself answering many questions at school Open Houses and education events.
 Noting the school did not have a parent handbook, Pam offered to compile and produce one for the school community.
 The Parent Handbook was enthusiastically welcomed by the school community.
 With more than 100 Waldorf schools in the U.S. in the late 1980s, she realized the potential for revising and expanding the book for others interested in Waldorf education.